lovecrushfamily/Oxford-flower-classification/Readme.md

 - This project was supposed to run on Kaggle, 'Cause my local machine was just supported with Nvidia 1060, so I mean it's so weak I can feel, But don't worry, I also take advantage of it, find out the limitation of my GPU.

+- There's alot of thing concerned me with Kaggle, I'm not gonna run this project in cloud anymore, Use cloud computing for good.

+#### oke my self, just hear me out clearly,

+- First 1, running on local was a bad move => Running all of code on Kaggle for good, and convenient

+- Commit on local, but not push on github

+- Using kaggle as the main Jupiter server

+- Why :

+    high computational power

+    big input and outout source of storage, up to 20GB, too much, must utilize it.

+    Everything run into a notebook, I like it, Maybe we have to choose going modular method for good,

+    Kaggle's not really have good syncing process with Github, just commit not pull the new code.

+    So use Kaggle from now on for good.

+- Kaggle: notebook deep learning, Commit only from Kaggle, not from local or Colab, I don't want to make any wrong move anymore.

+- colab : notebook machine learning

+- Local : doing something else.